rcantini/rcantini.github.io/content/post/cnn_vae_mnist/index.md

 ---
 title: "Let's play with MNIST!
 Generate digits with Convolutional Variational Autoencoders"
-subtitle: 'How to develop a Flask web application for drawing numbers that uses a CNN-based variational autoencoder trained with Keras + Tensorflow on the MNIST dataset of handwritten digits.'
+subtitle: 'How to develop and deploy a web application for drawing numbers that leverages a CNN-based variational autoencoder trained on the MNIST dataset of handwritten digits.'
-summary: "TO DO"
+summary: "This post is dedicated to the development of a Flask web application capable of drawing digits through the use of a generative model.
+This model is obtained by training a convolutional variational autoencoder on the MNIST dataset of handwritten digits using Keras+Tensorflow."
 date: 2021-08-15T00:00:00Z
 draft: true
 math: true